dr-ruminski/Cloud-util/README.md

 ```
 gcloud compute instance *
 ```
-where * can means further parameters such as: start, stop, list, name of vm, --zone, --format etc.
+where * can mean further parameters such as: start, stop, list, name of vm, --zone, --format etc.

 With the use of GCP-compute-util you can: